Sahil2k24/SpringBoot-App/README.md

-In our project, we've implemented a cohesive development pipeline using Jenkins, Docker, and SonarQube to automate our build and deployment processes.
+In this project, I've implemented a cohesive development pipeline using Jenkins, Docker, and SonarQube to automate our build and deployment processes.
 This streamlined pipeline consists of several key stages:

 1. **Code Fetching and Version Control**: The pipeline initiates in Jenkins, where it retrieves the latest code changes from our Git repository.
 This ensures that our team always works with the most recent codebase version.